jeasi21/NotaJE/README.md

 The app will be a note taking app, with some simplicity but free and secure, private and obviously, will have some interesting stuff.

 I want to focus on: Password Storing, so you can easily store your passwords offline and in a safe location, Folders to organize and a very familiar design.
 The first versions will be VERY SIMPLE, we will learn while work on the project! ^^

+We need to use some effort on it, our first time working together!

+## Pratcing Workers:

+Jeasi
+Eclesi Paixão